 Verizon vs. Mint Mobile: Which should you get?

 Verizon is the right carrier for you if you want as many features and perks as you can possibly get out of a cell phone plan, and don't mind spending a bit extra for the fastest data speeds possible.
 It's an even better option if you have a decent-sized family since the price per line significantly drops as you add more lines.
 Welcome Unlimited also offers a simpler option for those that don't want all of the perks of the pricier plans.

-Mint Mobile, on the other hand, is an MVNO, so you'll never be prioritized over a direct T-Mobile customer, but for the most part, you should get good coverage and plenty of performance.
+Mint Mobile, on the other hand, is a prepaid carrier wholly-owned by T-Mobile, but for the most part, you should get good coverage and plenty of performance.
 It's also much more affordable and the best choice if you're looking for one or two lines and you're able to pay for 12 months of service.
 Since Mint's introductory rates apply to its three-month plan, you're not locked in for too long if you find the network doesn't work for you.

 Save on your wireless bill by buying in bundles